jsn-lps/random-quote-generator/README.md

 ## This is a react-based app.

-Thie code meets and passes the criteria required to complete freeCodeCamp's <a href="https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine">"Random Quote Machine"</a> challenge.
+This code meets and passes the criteria required to complete freeCodeCamp's <a href="https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine">"Random Quote Machine"</a> challenge.

 ## How it looks